 At the end of the lesson, students will be able to:

 - Effectively navigate online educational research and article databases

 - Identify quality and credible published works

 Part of being a good digital citizen is having the ability to be critical consumers of online content.
 As students start working on research projects, they will need to use online databases to secure content.
 Navigating online databases can be quite the challenge without previous experience.

 To make this learning task more accessible, create a screen recording using Screencastify in which you teach students how to secure credible online articles, books, and other published works.
-Use education databases that your school may already have access to such as: Britannica Kids (opens in new tab), EBSCO (opens in new tab) or ERIC (opens in new tab).
+Use education databases that your school may already have access to such as: Britannica Kids, EBSCO or ERIC.
 These education databases filter content by grade level.